stardot/beebasm/README.md

-LOG(val)           Return the base 10 log of val LN(val)            Return the natural log of val EXP(val)           Return e raised to the power of val
+LOG(val)           Return the base 10 log of val LN(val)            Return the natural log of val EXP(val)           Return e raised to the power of val VAL(str)           Return the value of a decimal number in a string STR$(val)          Return the number val converted to a string LEN(str)           Return the length of str
+CHR$(val)          Return a string with a single character with ASCII value val ASC(str)           Return the ASCII value of the first character of str MID$(str,index,length)
+                   Return length characters of str starting at (one-based) index STRINGS$(count,str)
+                   Return str repeated count times TIME$              Return assembly date/time in format "Day,DD Mon Year.HH:MM:SS" TIME$("fmt")       Return assembly date/time in a format determined by "fmt", which is the same format used by the C library strftime()
 ```

+The assembly date/time is constant throughout the assembly; every use of `TIME$`
+will return the same date/time.

 Also, some constants are defined: